The Royal Canal Greenway

 Cavan Burren Park, Cavan

-Find peace on the trails under the misty shadow of Cuilcagh mountain and simply pause to take in the 340 million years old, pre-glacial landscape.
-Touching the megalithic tombs of our ancestors is the a primal experience that links you back to your roots.
+Find peace on the trails under the misty shadow of Cuilcagh mountain and simply pause to take in the 340-million-year-old, pre-glacial landscape.
+Touching the megalithic tombs of our ancestors is a primal experience that links you back to your roots.
 Unearthing the hidden treasures of the Burren – its barren sinkholes, fairy forts and breathtaking viewpoints out onto the Lost Valley – will leave you with a new found appreciation of this beautiful place.

 Corlea Trackway, Longford